jnozzi/cocoadev.com/markdown/NestedModalEventLoop.md

 ----

-Random guesses - try sending an General/NSEvent enterExitEventWithType, or look at General/NSView removeTrackingRect.
+Random guesses - try sending an NSEvent enterExitEventWithType, or look at NSView removeTrackingRect.